antonmartinsson/GaugeKit/README.md

 ## Roadmap

-While I don't have many concrete plans for GaugeKit at the moment and plan to just fiddle with it from time to time.
+While I don't have many concrete plans for GaugeKit at the moment, I do plan to fiddle around with it and improve it best I can from time to time.
 If you have any feature requests or ideas you think I should take into consideration, please feel free to contact me here on GitHub.